eulyzi/used_car_auction_prices/README.md

 For this project  I analyzed [`Used Car Auction Prices`](https://www.kaggle.com/tunguz/used-car-auction-prices) dataset with  559k rows and I intended to better understand:
 1. When do people sell a car?
-2. Should the valuation made by specilists a fair price?
+2. Should the valuation made by specialists be a fair price?
-3. How do we estimate the valuation of a car without the help of specilists?
+3. How do we estimate the valuation of a car without the help of specialists?

 <img src="images/car-718781_1920.jpg">